 What does it mean to be a Christian?
 Depending on your life experiences, your understanding of this question could look different from someone else’s.
 Ask yourself: Where did you grow up?
 What was your family like?
 Did you grow up around a faith?
-What kind of faith traditions did you experience?
-What schools did you attend?
-What friends did you spend time with?
-What positive and painful moments shaped your life?
+What kind of faith traditions did you experience and schools did you attend?
+What friends did you spend time with, and what positive and painful moments shaped your life?

 Can you picture those places and those people?
 Now, one more question: How did all of them influence your understanding of what it means to be a Christian?